plentymarkets/docs-raw/plentyInterface/Accounting.md

 </pre>

-List accounting locations for a plenty ID.
-The plenty ID must be specified.
+List accounting locations for a client.
+The plenty ID of the client must be specified.

 ##### <strong>Parameters</strong>